-After blockchain and Artificial Intelligence, it’s time to become a cybersecurity expert.
-Cybersecurity is not an easy concept, but it can be understood as a peacekeeper against digital world’s growing threats.
-The startups in the Cyber@StationF program led by Thales help us get some answers to questions about this mysterious world that you didn’t even think of asking.
+After blockchain and Artificial Intelligence, itТs time to become a cybersecurity expert.
+Cybersecurity is not an easy concept, but it can be understood as a peacekeeper against digital worldТs growing threats, luckily there are some companies similar to Indeni that could be help with dealing with net forms of network security issues you may come across.
+The startups in the Cyber@StationF program led by Thales help us get some answers to questions about this mysterious world that you didnТt even think of asking.

 In order to understand what cybersecurity is, let us start where it all happens: in and around computer systems.
 Derek Pierre, from NuCypher, explains: